 This is the first of many trees, or dendrograms, we will consider, and of course the limited resolution of the ink on the page blurs quadrillions of separate lines together.
 I have left the "root" of the tree deliberately fuzzy and indistinct for the time being.
 We are still exploring the middle, saving the ultimate beginnings for a later chapter.
-If we were to zoom in on the trunk of this tree and look at any cross-section of it-an "instant" in time-we would see billions upon billions of individual unicellular organisms, a fraction of which would have trails leading to progeny slightly higher up the trunk.
+If we were to zoom in on the trunk of this tree and look at any cross-section of it-an "instant" in the? has has the one, the sity. ers, her, up, of m. tire ook nd of ns of and g the nk of time-we would see billions upon billions of individual unicellular organisms, a fraction of which would have trails leading to progeny slightly higher up the trunk.
 (In those early days, reproduction was by budding or fission; somewhat later, a kind of unicellular sex evolved, but pollen-wafting and egg-laying and the other phenomena of our kind of sexual reproduction have to wait for the multicellular revolution in the fronds.)
 There would be some diversity, and some revision of design over time, so perhaps the whole trunk should be shown leaning left or right, or spreading more than I have shown.
 Is it just our ignorance that prevents us from differentiating this "trunk" of unicellular varieties into salient streams?
 Perhaps it should be shown with various dead-end branches large enough to be visible, as in figure 4.2, marking various hundred-million-year experiments in alternative unicellular design that eventually all ended in extinction.